SystemsApproach/ops/lifecycle.rst

 Management, which implies that Terraform gets invoked as part of CI/CD whenever these files change.
-In other words, CI/CD keeps both the software-related components in the underlying cloud platform and the microservice workloads that run on top of that platform up-to-date.
+In other words, CI/CD keeps both the software-related components in the underlying cloud platform and the microservice workloads that run on top of that platform up to date.

 .. [#] We use the term "Config Repo" generically to denote one or more
        repositories storing all the configuration-related files.
 In